PoodleApp/arfe-protocol/ARFE.markdown

 to the living document.
 For example a message might include inline images;
-the images could be modified using ARFE, but the HTML resource that includes those images is likely to refer to the content part directly, especially if the message was produced by a Classic Email client.
+the images could be modified using ARFE, but the HTML part that references those images is likely to use `mid:` or `cid:` URIs - especially if the message was produced by a Classic Email client.
 This would also require the Activity over Email spec to be written to take into account the special handling of `arfe:` URIs.